 Samaira, a graphic designer, purchased her whole life policy ten years ago.
 As she climbed up the ranks in her career over the years, she earned more money in a higher tax bracket.
 Yet the increase in her policy’s cash value was considered a form of tax deferral, so it did not increase her taxable income each year.
 That meant the money she had in the cash value of her policy could sit and grow tax-deferred for years, compounding faster than an equally sized taxable investment might.

-When you take cash from the cash value — by either a withdrawal or a loan — there are tax implications.
+When you take cash from the cash value, either a withdrawal or a loan, there are tax implications.
 It is tempting to just take your cash value, but realize that if you take withdrawals above your policy’s basis (premiums paid), there may be a tax bill.

 Accessing Cash Value: Tax Implications

-When you decide to access the cash value—be it through withdrawal or a loan—there are different tax consequences.
+When you decide to access the Whole Life Insurance Policy Cash Value, be it through withdrawal or a loan, there are different tax consequences.
 Withdrawing your cash value might seem like a straightforward option, but it’s essential to understand the potential tax hit if withdrawals exceed your policy’s basis, the amount of total premiums you have paid.

 Example of Withdrawal Impact